Iowa Tax Filing Requirement (Nexus) for Out of State Business

 There are two primary restrictions upon the State:

-- The due process clause and commerce clause of the United States Constitution, and
+1. The due process clause and commerce clause of the United States Constitution, and

-- Public Law 86-272, passed by the United States Congress in 1959 and codified at 15 U.S.C., sections 381-386.
+2. Public Law 86-272, passed by the United States Congress in 1959 and codified at 15 U.S.C., sections 381-386.
 If a corporation's only Iowa business activity consists of soliciting orders for the purchase of tangible personal property, Public Law 86-272 prohibits Iowa from imposing a corporate income tax.
 In addition, the orders must be sent outside of Iowa for approval or rejection.
 If approved, the orders must be filled from a point outside Iowa.
 For a review of Public Law 86-272, see Home Interiors and Gifts.
 Public Law 86-272 does not protect corporations which sell services because services are not considered tangible personal property.

 Following are nonexclusive brief descriptions of activities or situations which may create taxability:

 Sellers of tangible personal property: Employees or independent representatives (brokers) actually visiting Iowa that perform activities other than or in addition to the actual solicitation of orders.
-Rules 701--52.1(2) and 701--52.1(3)
+Rules 701--501.1(2) and 701--501.1(3)

 Service providers: Employees or independent representatives visiting Iowa.
-Rule 701--52.1 The state is not prohibited from imposing a corporation income tax even if the only activity in Iowa is the mere solicitation of orders for services benefiting customers in Iowa.
+Rule 701--501.1 The state is not prohibited from imposing a corporation income tax even if the only activity in Iowa is the mere solicitation of orders for services benefiting customers in Iowa.

 Transportation providers only need to regularly or systematically have physical contact with the state.
-Rule 701--52.1
+Rule 701--501.1

 Intangibles: Companies with intangibles, such as the licenser of trade names and trademarks, must file returns.
-Rule 701--52.1(4)
+Rule 701--501.1(4)

-If you want assistance in determining if returns are required, you may use the following questionnaires to provide preliminary information to us.
+• If you want assistance in determining if returns are required, you may use the following questionnaires to provide preliminary information to us.
 Include a cover letter explaining your need for such a determination and the date by which our response is necessary.

 Note: This form can be filled in and then printed.
-Send it in by mail or Fax. |
+Send it in by mail or fax.

-All information provided in the questionnaire is considered confidential per Iowa Code section 422.72.
+• All information provided in the questionnaire is considered confidential per Iowa Code section 422.72.

-Please note that the Department's response to an informal inquiry is not binding on the Department.
+• Please note that the Department's response to an informal inquiry is not binding on the Department.
 See IAC 701--7.24(17A).
 For a formal declaratory ruling from the Department, see IAC 701--7.24(1).

 If you have questions about nexus or the questionnaires, please contact the Department: